 When my mum died, one of the things I missed the most was her incredible meals.
 She is always remembered for her cooking, her understanding of flavours and of special family rituals.
 Whether it was a special occasion like a birthday or just a regular mid-week meal, the food was always restaurant quality.

 One of the lovely things that has happened to me since her passing, is discovering a recipe book she made for me with some of her favourite recipes and personalised handwritten notes about when to best serve these dishes, what I liked as a little girl and other special cooking tips.

 One recipe I’d like to share with you is her lovely Chicken Marbella.
-Just the smell of it in the house makes me think of her and my siblings too all find great comfort in this meal.
-I’ve adjusted it to make it ‘sugar free’ but I’ve kept in the prunes which I think are a key part of the dish.
+Just the smell of it in the house makes me think of her.
+I cooked it recently for my siblings and we all found great comfort in this meal.
+I’ve adjusted it to make it sugar free but if you didn’t want to you could include brown sugar in place of the rice malt syrup – the prunes are a key part of the dish I think.
 A lovely moist chicken piece with freshly steamed greens and sweet potato mash – food for the soul.

 This one is for you Mum. x

 8- 10 organic chicken thighs

 1 whole head of garlic

 Course sea salt and freshly ground black pepper